-When a child enters the foster care system because his or her home is no longer safe, a judge may appoint a committed Child Advocate to help them.
-That volunteer is called a Court Appointed Special Advocate®, or Child Advocate
+When a child enters the foster care system because their home is no longer safe, a judge may appoint a committed Child Advocate to help them.
+That volunteer is called a Court Appointed Special Advocate®, or CASA.

-CASA of Liberty & Chambers Counties continues to provide valuable volunteer advocacy for every abused child in our area.
+CASA of Liberty & Chambers Counties continues to provide valuable volunteer advocacy for children in our area.
 Child Advocates serve as the “eyes and ears” for the judge in child welfare cases.
-This includes researching each child’s situation and making objective recommendations to help them reclaim their childhoods from abuse and neglect.
-Child Advocates are frequently the only stable presence in these children’s lives as they navigate the foster care system.
+This includes researching each child’s situation and making objective recommendations to help ensure they are safe and supported while in care.

 CASA volunteers are individuals from all walks of life who speak up for a child’s best interests in court.
 You are not a foster parent, you are a voice making a real difference at a critical turning point in the child’s life.

 With your gift to CASA, you can help our program provide the very best volunteer advocacy for children in our community who have been removed from their homes due to abuse and/or neglect.